 In April 2015, Vice Chancellors Felicia Washington and Winston Crisp charged the Violence Prevention Task Force to develop a strategic plan to prevent gender-based violence, specifically sexual violence, interpersonal violence, and stalking.
 Since this report was finalized in 2017, Student Wellness staff have been diligently working to enact these recommendations while also adapting them appropriately to consider changing demographics, cultural impacts, and needs of the Carolina community.
 You can access the full report below:

-UNC-Chapel Hill participated in the AAU Campus Survey on Sexual Assault and Sexual Misconduct in April 2019, and our results are posted on the safe.unc.edu website.
+UNC-Chapel Hill participated in the AAU Campus Survey on Sexual Assault and Sexual Misconduct in April 2019, to see the report click here

 Every person on campus plays a role in creating change to end violence, discrimination and harassment.
 Do your part!
 Help us create change.